FK Atlantas: Other tournaments

-Stadium

-Central Stadium of Klaipėda is a multi-purpose stadium in Klaipėda, Lithuania.
-It is currently used mostly for football matches by FK Atlantas competing in A Lyga.
-In the past the stadium had a capacity of 9,000 and now holds only 5,000.

-Sometimes (in early spring or late autumn, or winter) plays in alternative stadium Klaipėdos miesto centrinio stadiono dirbtinės dangos aikštė.
-That is artificial pavement ground nearby Central Stadium.

 Supporters

-FK Atlantas supporters are called Vakarų Frontas.

-FK Atlantas supporters maintain friendly relations with fans of Žalgiris Vilnius.
+FK Atlantas supporters were called Vakarų Frontas.
+They maintained friendly relations with fans of Žalgiris Vilnius and Rangers FC.

 Crest and colours

 The crest features a yellow seahorse with a football on the background.
 In the middle of the crest there is a white text saying Atlantas at the top and Klaipėda in smaller text under it.
 The logo contained some white.

 Since the beginning, the club has used the colors yellow and blue on their kits.